-How many Hoffman Academy lessons should your piano student be doing every week?
+How often should your child be watching a new Hoffman Academy lesson?
 There’s a sweet spot between too fast and too slow in which a child will be making optimum progress.
 For most children, that will be two or three lessons a week.
 The beauty of online lessons is that each student can find their own pace.
-A child who is having difficulty with a lesson can spend several days on it, while another child who masters it quickly may be ready for the next lesson sooner.
+A child who is having difficulty with a lesson can spend several days on it, while another child who masters a lesson quickly may be ready to move on sooner.

 Does It Have to Be Perfect Before We Move On?

 Some parents want to see a child completely master the material in a lesson before moving on to the next one.
-Because review of old material is built in to our lessons, children can move forward before they are able to play a song perfectly so long as they continue to make that song part of their practice routine.
-Children need new material in order to stay fresh and engaged, and they may become bored if they are being held back.
-Other children may want to charge through the lessons, watching several in a single day.
-This is probably too much for a young, beginning student, but older students or those who have already had some piano training may want to go through lessons quickly until they reach a point where they are learning enough new material that they find it more challenging.
+Because review of old material is built in to our lessons, children can move forward before they are able to play a song perfectly.
+They only need to continue to make that song part of their practice routine.
+Children need new material in order to stay fresh and engaged.
+They may become bored if they are being held back.

 What’s Right for You